jonyeung/TEQWebApp/src/testing/README.md

 https://qunitjs.com/

 ### Running a test suite
-Use any JQuery supported browsers to run `qunit.html` and nagivate to see test results.
+Use any JQuery supported browsers to run `qunit.html` and navigate to see test results.